 Restaurant owner and cookbook author Vivian Howard is one of my favorite PBS chefs.
 She honors seasonal local foods and the African American and Indigenous roots of many southern soul food dishes, the connection between culture and food.
 Vivian makes this northern girl want to explore more food and culture stories of the south.
 When describing summer squash she says, it’s “not boring!”
 “She is elegant, feminine and delicious!”
 What a beautiful image!
 Find her Squash and Onions Recipe below or watch her make it herself.
 You might get interested in other southern foods that do well in northern gardens!

-View Vivian’s recipe here or visit youtube.com to watch her make it herself.
+View Vivian’s by visiting youtube.com to watch her make it herself.
 (I used oil and butter instead of bacon fat and to make it a main dish added cooked ground turkey with Mexican spices.
 Any leftover meat will do!)

 If you would like to be notified when we share new recipes, be sure to scroll to the bottom, provide your email address, check the box confirming you are not a robot, click on a few photos to prove it and click subscribe!
 You will then receive an email after each new post.
 Remember, we're always looking for new recipes, and food stories so keep sending them to firstname.lastname@example.org!